 What is Prodromal Schizophrenia?

 Prodromal schizophrenia is the first and earliest stage of the condition.
-During this period, a person may begin to notice changes in the way they think, feel, or behave.
-However, it’s unlikely they’ll begin to experience symptoms associated with schizophrenia, such as hallucinations or delusions. ²
+During this period, a person may notice changes in how they think, feel, or behave.
+However, it’s unlikely they’ll begin to experience symptoms of schizophrenia, such as hallucinations or delusions. ²

-In fact, most people of this stage are likely to notice their own symptoms before others around them do.
-With that said, the person struggling may pass it off as just a random bout and not consider serious treatment.
+In fact, most people at this stage will notice their own symptoms before others around them do.
+With that said, the person who struggles may pass it off as just a random bout and not consider serious treatment.

-In some cases, people think they’re experience side effects from medication.
-Or that they’re struggling with another condition, such as anxiety, depression, or stress.
+In some cases, people think they experience side effects from medication.
+Or that they struggle with another condition, such as anxiety, depression, or stress.

 Prodromal Schizophrenia Symptoms

-As mentioned, those in the prodromal phase typically only experience mild symptoms, many of which aren’t even noticeable.
-It’s not until the active phase when a person will start to notice symptoms commonly found in schizophrenia.
+As mentioned, those in the prodromal phase typically experience mild symptoms, many of which aren’t noticeable.
+It’s not until the active phase that a person will start to notice symptoms commonly found in schizophrenia.

-However, some people with prodromal schizophrenia may notice the following: ⁴
+However, some people with prodromal schizophrenia may notice: ⁴

-According to “The Diagnostic and Statistical Manual of Mental Disorders,” there are nine specific symptoms an individual must experience in order to be diagnosed with schizophrenia.
+According to “The Diagnostic and Statistical Manual of Mental Disorders,” there are nine specific symptoms an individual must experience to be diagnosed with schizophrenia.
 These include:

 Diagnosing Prodromal Schizophrenia